oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 type: conversion
 ---

 Angular is one of my favorite frameworks for building single-page applications (SPAs).
 As a Java developer, its separation of components, services, and pipes (aka JSP tags) made a lot of sense to me.
-It's a web framework that allows you to declaratively describe your UI by creating small, reusable components made.
+It's a web framework that allows you to declaratively describe your UI by creating small, reusable components.
 I believe it was a huge influencer in TypeScript's popularity.
 It's also backed by Google, which means it's likely going to be around for a long time.

 I like to build CRUD (create, read, update, and delete) apps to understand frameworks.
 I think they show a lot of the base functionality you need when creating an app.
 Once you have the basics of CRUD completed, most of the integration work is finished, and you can move on to implementing the necessary business logic.